reallongnguyen/nestjs-vibe-coding/tasks/backlog.md

    - Test coverage above 80% for core modules
    - Standardized error handling and response formats
    - Comprehensive logging for debugging and monitoring

-### SOC-006: User Following System

-1. Requirements:
-   - Implement user following functionality
-   - Allow users to follow/unfollow other users
-   - Display follower and following counts on user profiles
-   - Create a "Following" feed view showing only content from followed users
-   - Implement notifications for new followers
-   - Implement notifications for followed users' activities
-   - Prioritize followed users' content in the main feed

-2. Acceptance Criteria:
-   - Users can follow/unfollow other users with a single click
-   - User profiles display accurate follower and following counts
-   - Users receive notifications when someone follows them
-   - Users receive configurable notifications about followed users' activities
-   - The main feed algorithm prioritizes content from followed users
-   - A dedicated "Following" feed shows only content from followed users
-   - Follow/unfollow actions are responsive (under 500ms)
-   - Proper error handling for all operations
-   - End-to-end tests verify the following functionality

-3. Technical Notes:
-   - Implement proper database indexing for efficient queries
-   - Use the event bus for notifications
-   - Ensure proper cache invalidation when follow status changes
-   - Update feed scoring algorithm to consider follow relationships
-   - Follow the established module structure pattern
-   - Implement repository interfaces with dependency injection

-4. Dependencies:
-   - Common module with updated barrel exports
-   - Social module for feed integration
-   - Notification module for activity notifications